 Eventually, some combination of DNA testing and conventional research should lead you to your birth parents or their families.

 Then you can confirm your relationship through the autosomal tests.

-The subject of the test can be a potential parent, sibling, aunt, uncle, grandparent, or first cousin.
+The subject of the test can be a potential parent, sibling, aunt, uncle, grandparent, or first or second cousin.
 The results will confirm if and how you are related.

 The tests can even distinguish a half sibling from a full sibling.